Evander Holyfield vs. Lennox Lewis: The fight

-Scorecard
+Main event scorecards

 Controversy

 The decision was met with loud boos from the crowd, while Lewis and his corner were left standing in disbelief.
 Immediately after the decision was announced, HBO announcers Jim Lampley and George Foreman called the decision "a travesty" and "a shame".
 Showtime analyst Steve Farhood stated "I've been covering boxing twenty years.
 I would put this in the top five for the worst decisions I've seen."
 Roy Jones Jr. said that the decision was the type of thing that made him not want to stay in boxing.
 Even New York Mayor Rudy Giuliani weighed in, also calling the decision "a travesty".

 Most of the blame was heaped upon Eugenia Williams, who had declared Evander Holyfield the winner.
 Though she initially denied any wrongdoing, after reviewing a replay of the fight, she stated she would have called the fight a draw.
 British judge Larry O'Connell, who scored the fight a draw, also received a fair amount of criticism.
 He said he had made a mistake, stating "I feel sorry for myself.
 I've taken so much stick.
 But I feel even more sorry for Lennox."